biw/myCUinfo-API/README.md

 A python wrapper for the [myCUinfo System](http://mycuinfo.colorado.edu) at the [University of Colorado Boulder](http://colorado.edu).

-NOTE: I am not affiliated with the development of the myCUinfo system.
-This project has no indorsement by the University of Colorado.
+NOTE: This project is not affiliated with the development of the myCUinfo system.
+This project has no endorsement by the University of Colorado.

 ## Getting Started

-First install the [Python Requests Library](http://docs.python-requests.org/en/latest/).
+First, install the [Python Requests Library](http://docs.python-requests.org/en/latest/).
 To install Requests use the following command:

 ```bash
 $ pip install requests
 ```

-Then run the code with python 2.7 or 3.x
+Then run the code with Python 2.7 or 3.x

 ## Functions and Output

 The API currently has a few functions that scrape the info off the myCUinfo site.
 They all use methods on an initialized CUSessions logged in user.
 This way the convoluted login process is only handled once.

 #### CUSession(username, password) [initializer]

 This is the initializer for the myCUinfo API class.
 It takes in a username & password of a myCUinfo user and returns a class object that is a logged in user.

 ```python
 import mycuinfo